fadi6366/A-Tale-Of-Fire-And-Blood/A Tale Of Fire And Blood/Ideas/Story.md

 	1. Arlen : you were a spy, shes not
 		1. elaria: she an elf
 		2. arlen: better than most of the humans

+# trifon camp attacked at night

+like vlad attacks mehmet in season 2 at night (rise of ottoman documentary)